-area[type (optional)][name]
+area [type (optional)] [name]

+type This is game specific information, should be "script" mos scripts that uses specific types.
 This is game specific information, should be "script" mostly though.
 See script reference for scripts that uses specific types. name This is the area the start will have when you try to access it.
-This is the area the start will have when you try to access it.